 The outboard motor should be mounted so that the boat is well balanced.
 Otherwise, the boat could be hard to steer.
 For single-engine boats, mount the outboard motor on the centerline (keel line) of the boat.
-For twin engine boats, mount the outboard motors equidistant from the centerline.
-Consult your Yamaha dealer or boat manufacturer for further information on determining the proper mounting location.

 1. Center line (keel line)